docsforadobe/javascript-tools-guide/docs/introduction/extendscript-overview.rst

   framework is extensible.
 It allows you to define different types of data to send between applications, and to specify how they are handled.

-For complete details, see Chapter 5, :ref:`interapplication-communication-with-scripts`.
+For complete details, see :ref:`interapplication-communication-with-scripts`.

 .. _external-communication: